TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 First we're going to download the emoji's and you can do that in 2 ways.

-1. One by One - Right click -> save as for these emoji images.
+1. 1 at a time - Right click -> Save As... - for these emoji images to some location on your computer.
 1. Pack Download - Click [here](https://discordnotifier.com/setup.php?grab=reactions){:target="_blank"} to download a zip of all the current reaction images.

-For this Example we will be using the Pack Download, that you need to unpack to your computer and then add them to your Discord Server
+For this example, we will be using Pack Download.
+You'll need download the file and then unpack it somewhere on your computer.
+After which, you can then add the emoji's to your Discord Server easily.

 How to add your own Emoji's => [LINK](https://support.discord.com/hc/en-us/articles/360036479811-Custom-Emojis){:target="_blank"}